Campervan Hire in QueenstownExplore Queenstown and Beyond

 Located on a peninsula jutting into Lake Wakatipu, the Queenstown Gardens offer a peaceful retreat from the bustling town center.
 With nearby parking for your campervan, you can easily spend hours exploring the beautiful botanical gardens, playing frisbee golf, or enjoying a picnic with lake and mountain views.
 The gardens are particularly beautiful in spring when the flowers bloom and in autumn when the trees change color.

-Queenstown Skyline Gondola with lake and mountain views
+Skyline Gondola and Luge

 Soaring 450 meters above Queenstown, the Skyline Gondola offers breathtaking views of Lake Wakatipu, The Remarkables mountain range, and Coronet Peak.
 Park your campervan at the convenient base station and ride the Southern Hemisphere's steepest cable car to the top.
 Experience the thrill of the luge tracks, enjoy a meal at the panoramic restaurant, or simply take in the spectacular alpine scenery that makes Queenstown famous.